Awami League: Economy

 Previously the party advocated for a socialist economy with democratic socialism.
-Inspiring from Soviet and Indian economic models, Awami League under Sheikh Mujibur Rahman implemented an economic system based on strict protectionism, state intervention and economic regulation under a planned economy and limited market activities, which was characterized as "neither capitalist nor socialist" in nature.
+Inspiring from Soviet and Indian economic models, Awami League under Sheikh Mujibur Rahman implemented an economic system based on strict protectionism, state intervention and economic regulation under a planned economy and limited market activities, which was characterised as "neither capitalist nor socialist" in nature.
 During the 1980s, AL began to reposition itself towards more centre-left.
 Many ideologues strongly objected of this policy shift in the party.
 Nevertheless, in 1992, AL formally took a liberal economic approach.
 Since the 2010s, AL government has been very pro-market "which focused on boosting exports, attracting foreign investment, improving infrastructure, diversifying the economy, and enhancing the business environment."

-Sheikh Hasina's views on socialism has changed over times.
-In 1991, she noted that socialism was a failed system.
-However, in 2024, she said that "fulfilling the people's basic needs" had been her "version of 'socialism'".
+Sheikh Hasina's views on socialism have changed over time.
+In 1991, she described socialism as a failed system.
+In 2024, she said that "fulfilling the people's basic needs" had been her version of socialism.